kedacore/keda-docs/content/docs/2.5/scalers/postgresql.md

 arguments (host, userName, password, etc.), and the scaler will form a connection string internally.

 - `host:` Service URL to postgresql.
-Note that you should use a full svc URL as KEDA will need to contact postgresql from a different namespace
+Note that you should use a fully qualified URL -- including the namespace -- as KEDA will need to contact postgresql from a different namespace.
 - `userName:` Username for postgresql user
 - `passwordFromEnv` Password for postgresql user
 - `port:` Postgresql port